Sanjib-Chowdhury/Private-Public-IP-Proxy-Tool/README.md

 # Private-Public-IP-Proxy-Tool
 This script displays the System IP, Proxy & Public IP as output.
-I found this to be useful in many occassions where users struggle to open command prompt, run command or copy/ paste contents.
+I found this to be useful in many occassions where users struggle to open command prompt, run command or copy/ paste content.
+This saves lot of troubleshooting time & helps avoiding user frustration.

 Below is a sample output -